kubecost/kubectl-cost/README.md

 ## Usage

-There are three supported subcommands: `namespace`, `deployment`, `controller`, and `label`, which display cost information aggregated by the name of the subcommand (see Examples).
+There are five supported subcommands: `namespace`, `deployment`, `controller`, `label`, and `tui`, which display cost information aggregated by the name of the subcommand (see Examples).
 Each subcommand has two primary modes, rate and non-rate.
 Rate (the default) displays the projected monthly cost based on the activity during the window.
 Non-rate (`--historical`) displays the total cost for the duration of the window.

+The exception to these descriptions is `kubectl cost tui`, which displays a TUI and is currently limited to only monthly rate projections.
+It currently supports all of the previously mentioned aggregations except label.
+These limitations are because the TUI is an experimental feature - if you like it, let us know!
+We'd be happy to dedicate time to expanding its functionality.

 #### Examples